 All businesses, large and small, need collaboration time to get the job done.
 For many employees, meetings can sometimes feel like a chore.
 Whether there are too many or too few, whether they should have been an email or are just a waste of time, poor meetings expend your most valuable resources: time and people.
-The U.S. Bureau of Labor Statistics estimates that U.S. companies lose billions of dollars each year because of unnecessary meetings.
+U.K. companies are thought to lose billions of pounds each year because of unnecessary meetings.

 Efficient meetings, on the contrary, will ensure effective collaboration, which is crucial for making smart decisions and achieving company and revenue goals.
 In essence, it’s particularly true for small businesses.
 Since small businesses have fewer employees, everyone often wears many different hats.
 That means more multitasking, more collective decision-making, and plenty of unique challenges that only good communication and planning can address.